|Four No. 1 teams, and one good history lesson on tap at Final Four|

 Or Brandon Rush, the guard who has led Kansas in scoring all of his three years in college but has finally helped himself and his long-suffering coach, Bill Self, to the Final Four.

-Or Derrick Rose, the Chicago kid who went to Memphis, chose jersey No. 23 and reminds many of Jordan, the Windy City's most famous No. 23.
+Or Derrick Rose, the Chicago kid who went to Memphis, chose jersey No. 23 and reminds many of the Windy City's most famous hoopster, Michael Jordan himself.

 ``It's little ol' Memphis against all these prestigious programs,'' Tigers guard Chris Douglas-Roberts said. ``That's what it is, just little ol' Memphis.''